Marvin Mayor's Monarch Pledge Banner

 • Demonstrate Marvin’s environmental leadership and commitment to community involvement.

 • Collaboration with Marvin Elementary School to incorporate monarch and pollinator education into school activities.
-The nature of this program is to be determned.

 • Partnership with Habitat Builders, the local chapter of the North Carolina Wildlife Federation, to cross-promote the pledge through garden cleanups, invasive plant removal events, and community education.